Millicent Martin: Theatre

 Early clippings show Martin as one of the cast in the pantomime Dick Whittington starring Jimmy Hanley at the Granada Tooting in December 1949.
 The following year she was in Aladdin at the Pavilion Bournemouth in December 1950 and in May 1951 she appeared in The Happiest Days of Your Life at the Playhouse, Oxford playing an "enterprising" pupil.
 December 1951, saw her in the pantomime "Mother Goose" at the Theatre Royal, Birmingham.

-Martin attended the Italia Conti theatre school and not long after leaving the school, she made her Broadway debut alongside Julie Andrews in The Boy Friend in September 1954.
+Martin attended the Italia Conti theatre school and not long after leaving the school, got a £9 a week part in the chorus as a Hotbox girl in Guys & Dolls before turning down the offer of second understudy to make her Broadway debut alongside Julie Andrews in The Boy Friend in September 1954 where she was earning £75 a week.
 She remained in the show until November 1955.

 Martin's additional New York theatre credits include taking over as Dorothy Brock in the original Broadway production of 42nd Street in the 1980s and performing the revue Side by Side by Sondheim with Julia McKenzie and David Kernan in 1977, for which she was nominated for the Tony Award for Best Featured Actress in a Musical.
 She received a second Tony nomination for the musical King of Hearts (1978).

 In London, Martin starred with Paul Scofield and James Kenney in Expresso Bongo at the Saville Theatre.
 In 1959, she had also appeared in The Crooked Mile.
 Also in West End, she starred opposite Jim Dale in The Card in 1975.

 In 1988, Martin joined the London production of the Sondheim musical Follies, starring with Eartha Kitt.

 In 2008, Martin appeared at the Open Air Theatre, Regent's Park with Topol, Linda Thorson and Lisa O'Hare in the Lerner & Lowe musical, Gigi.